zype/zype-apple-tv/README.md

 This legacy open source app template is no longer supported by Zype.
 If you are looking to build streaming applications for OTT, we recommend using [Zype Apps Creator](https://www.zype.com/product/apps-creator) for the latest app building features and functionality.

-## Creating a New Applcation with the SDK
+## Creating a New Application with the SDK

 1. In order to create an Apple TV app using the SDK, you will need to create a Apple TV app on the Zype platform.
 If you have not done this you can do that on the Zype platform in the Dashboard in the __Manage Apps__ tab under __Publish__.
 You will see a button to create a new app; just follow the instructions there.